 “Our packing specialist from Japan lit a candle, and a hush fell over the crowd as he put your package into the finest gold-lined box that money can buy.

 My intent here is not to get laughs.
-Well, maybe that’s not my primary intent.
-But I would also like to offer a couple of simple job-seeking tips from an ad-man’s perspective.
+Well, that’s not my sole intent.
+That said, I’d also like to offer a couple of simple job-seeking tips from an ad-man’s perspective.

 Think of yourself as a product you’re looking to sell.